provenance-io/provenance/x/msgfees/spec/06_params.md

 FloorGasPrice is the value of base denom that is charged for calculating base fees, for when base fee and additional fee are charged in the base denom.

-NhashPerUsdMil is the number of nhash per usd mil
+NhashPerUsdMil is the number of vspn per usd mil